MELISSA BLOCK, HOST:

 BOBKOFF: Today's numbers don't take into account the across-the-board budget cuts known as the sequester.
 Those took effect March 1st and are expected to cut economic growth.
-Kerry Leahy(ph) of Decision Economics agrees today's report is positive, but he warned that the sequester combined with higher payroll taxes could change things.
+Cary Leahey, of Decision Economics, agrees today's report is positive.
+But he warned that the sequester, combined with higher payroll taxes, could change things.

-BOBKOFF: And Leahy warns that job gains early in the year sometimes fizzle out in the summer.
+BOBKOFF: And Leahey warns that job gains early in the year sometimes fizzle out in the summer.
 So we've reached that part of the jobs story where you hear things like this...

 RANDALL KROSZNER: Wouldn't quite pop the champagne corks yet.

 BOBKOFF: Randall Kroszner of the University of Chicago is a former Federal Reserve governor.
 Once economists get over the euphoria from this jobs report, there are some reasons for concern.
 For one, January's numbers were revised down and then there are the long term unemployed and those underemployed.
 Kroszner says neither saw much improvement in February.

 KROSZNER: With so many discouraged workers, so many workers who are long term unemployed, it's hard to say that we've turned a corner.